 Rangers latest: Danny Rohl emerging as frontrunner for head coach role after Kevin Muscat move collapses

-Former Sheffield Wednesday boss Danny Rohl is emerging as the frontrunner for Rangers' vacant head coach role; talks with Kevin Muscat collapsed on Sunday, with Steven Gerrard also stepping away from the hiring process; Russell Martin was sacked on October 5
+Former Sheffield Wednesday boss Danny Rohl is emerging as the frontrunner for Rangers' vacant head coach role and he has arrived in Glasgow; talks with Kevin Muscat collapsed on Sunday, with Steven Gerrard also stepping away from the hiring process; Russell Martin was sacked on October 5

-Danny Rohl has re-entered the race to become the new Rangers head coach, and is the frontrunner to take the job.
+Danny Rohl is in Glasgow to finalise his deal to become Rangers' new head coach after he re-entered the race to take charge at Ibrox.

-Sky Sports News understand talks are ongoing with the former Sheffield Wednesday boss, who had initially withdrawn from the race.
+Sky Sports News understands talks are ongoing with the former Sheffield Wednesday boss, who had initially withdrawn from the race.

 The 36-year-old was keen on landing the job and taking training last week but stepped away after becoming aware that others were ahead of him in the pecking order.